 - Not Expecting Cyclists.
 To drivers, cyclists are much smaller and can be more difficult to spot.
 When a driver is making a turn or changing lanes, they may look for other vehicles, but not cyclists.
 Intersections are common places for this kind of situation to occur.
 A driver may be making a left-hand turn and check the lane for oncoming traffic, but not for cyclists.
 This can result in the car making the turn and colliding with the cyclist.

-No matter the reason how your accident happened, our lawyers will fight for you to get a fair settlement.
+No matter the reason how your accident happened, our Albuquerque bicycle accident attorney will fight for you to get a fair settlement.
 Often, a cyclist may have injuries that require intense medical care.
 Let’s look into how cyclists face more dangers than those in cars.